kleinerman/dobie/docs/front_end_specs.rst

     {
       "id": 2,
       "name": "Cloud Networks",
-      "rowStateId": 3,
+      "resStateId": 3,
       "uri": "http://172.18.0.3:5000/api/v1.0/organization/2"
     },
     {
       "id": 3,
       "name": "Global Corporate",
-      "rowStateId": 3,
+      "resStateId": 3,
       "uri": "http://172.18.0.3:5000/api/v1.0/organization/3"
     },
     {
       "id": 4,
       "name": "Machado y Asociados",
-      "rowStateId": 5,
+      "resStateId": 5,
       "uri": "http://172.18.0.3:5000/api/v1.0/organization/4"
     }
   ]

-**rowStateId** is a field that indicates the state of the organization into the system
+**resStateId** is a field that indicates the state of the organization into the system

 To get all posible states, the following method should be sent to the server: